Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Framework and principal results

-\cite{ol} showed if $\Psi_n(\alpha)$ in Theorems \ref{h1} and \ref{h2} are changed into ${\cal V}_n(\alpha)$, the exponent is same as Theorems \ref{h1} and \ref{h2}.
-In addition, there are some interesting results concerning a relation between the local time of a random walk and a GFF.
-Eisenbaum, Kaspi, Marcus, Rosen, and Shi \cite{Eisen} gave a powerful equivalence in law called ``generalized second Ray-Knight theorem".
-Ding, Lee, and Peres \cite{Ding1, Ding2} gave a strong connection between the expected maximum of the GFF and the expected cover time.
+Daviaud \cite{ol} showed that if $\Psi_n(\alpha)$ in Theorems \ref{h1} and \ref{h2} is replaced by $\mathcal{V}_n(\alpha)$, the exponent is the same as that of Theorems \ref{h1} and \ref{h2}.
+In addition, there are some interesting results concerning the relation between the local time of a random walk and the DGFF.
+Eisenbaum et al. \cite{Eisen} reported a powerful equivalence law called the ``generalized second Ray-Knight theorem".
+The relations they obtained between the local time and the DGFF are vital in deriving the principal results presented in this paper.
+Ding et al. \cite{Ding2} reported a strong correlation between the expected maximum of the DGFF and the expected cover time (see also \cite{Ding1}).

-Next, we explain late points of a simple random walk in $\mathbb{Z}^2_n$.
-Originally, Dembo, Peres, Rosen and Zeitouni \cite{Dembo3} showed that for a simple random walk in ${\mathbb{Z}^2_n}$ in probability
+Next, we define the $\alpha$-late points of a simple random walk in $\mathbb{Z}^2_n$.
+For a simple random walk in ${\mathbb{Z}^2_n}$, Dembo et al. \cite{Dembo3} showed that, in probability,